 Lots of popular decentralized finance projects now run partly, if not entirely, through DAOs; the founders either play an entirely passive role or have no greater rights than any other token holder.
 Examples of the “sufficiently decentralized” DAO might include Uniswap, Compound, Aave, or Synthetix.
 These DAOs are incredibly important for the projects they control.
 Votes can require millions of dollars and the support of the majority of the network to pass.

 The second type of DAO might clumsily be called the ”pure DAO.“ This is a DAO formed to unite anonymous individuals who want to spend cryptocurrencies on a common goal.
 They function just like the aforementioned “sufficiently decentralized DAOs,” but tend to be smaller and more specialized than the broader DeFi DAO.
 This type of DAO became popular in 2021, when crypto enthusiasts found like-minded people online who were willing to pledge money toward a common cause.

 An example of this kind of DAO is PleasrDAO, a DAO that was formed exclusively to invest in NFT art.
-NFTs, or non-fungible tokens, are cryptocurrency tokens that represent ownership of an asset, like digital art.
 People in PleasrDAO put down their money and invest in NFTs as a group; the DAO then owns the art and members can vote on what to do with the tokens, like selling them or renting them out.